 Depending on how far you have to go, pedicabs can be a viable option for a ride home.
 If you’re feelin’ like riding al fresco and enjoying the night air with a cool conversation with your lovely pedicabbie, this option is the one for you!

 Taking either the bus or rail to your destination is one of the most cost efficient alternatives.
-CapMetro even has a special Night Owl service and the MetroRail has extended hours on weekends.
+CapMetro even has a special Night Owl late-night service; be sure to check the Night Owl webpage for COVID updates to service availability .
+MetroRail often has extended hours on weekends also.
 You can leave your car at home, pre-game a little with your friends, and not worry about the drive to or from downtown.

 SafeRide and The E-Bus

 An important qualification: these opportunities are only available for UT Students.
 But they are invaluable opportunities.
 The E-Bus picks up on 7th street and drops off at strategic locations for college students: Riverside, North Campus, and West Campus.
 The newly launched SafeRide offers a similar service where a driver will pick up students and drop them off directly at their place of residence.